aadey002/truereach-app/replit.md

 ## Overview

-This is a healthcare-focused phone validation application that provides two validation modes:
+This is a healthcare-focused phone validation application that provides three validation modes:

 1. **Batch Upload Validation**: Upload CSV or Excel files containing phone numbers and validate them in bulk
 2. **Real-Time Validation**: Validate individual phone numbers as users type in forms
+3. **EHR/PMS Widget**: Embeddable JavaScript widget for integration into existing healthcare systems

 The application uses the Veriphone API to identify valid phone numbers, determine their type (mobile/landline/VoIP), detect SMS capability, and provide carrier information.
 Built as a full-stack web application with a React frontend and Express backend.